The Ultimate Guide to Opening an Art Gallery

 And by listing on Peerspace, you can potentially introduce your space to thousands of new eyes.

-Peerspace Host Ben Seidl says, “One of our aha moments was when people bought pieces of art while they were at a Peerspace event”.
+Peerspace host Ben Seidl says, “One of our aha moments was when people bought pieces of art while they were at a Peerspace event.”
 By exposing his gallery and art to new guests, he’s seen an increase in artists’ sales, which allows him to give 100% of commissions back to the artists.
 It’s a smart way to cover overhead costs while supporting the artists whose work you cherish.

-6. Create an online presence
+6. Create a strong online presence

 Times have changed, and so has the technology.
 “We use an advanced cloud-based inventory system called Gallery Manager which also connects directly to our website,” said Foley.
 “It’s super easy and efficient”.